apify/apify-docs/README.md

 #### Keep the descriptions between [140 and 160 characters in length](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwigg6Og56brAhUNi1wKHULsAHEQFjAGegQIDBAG&url=https%3A%2F%2Fmoz.com%2Flearn%2Fseo%2Fmeta-description&usg=AOvVaw3L26bXhHZTd0wYDM_5xtJ9) whenever possible

+(Of course, when there just isn't enough to say, don't waffle - it's not a university essay.)

 GOOD: "Store anything from images and key-value pairs to structured output data.
 Learn how to access and manage your stored data from the Apify platform or via API."

 AVOID: "Apify storage docs."

-Of course, when there just isn't enough to say, don't waffle, just leave it short.

 #### Avoid using the word "**documentation**"